Prepare for Your Future in the Environmental Sciences

 - Courses from the Academic Certificate may be applied to the M.S. in Environmental Biology degree

 - The beautiful campus is located between vibrant Denver and the Rocky Mountains

 Listed below are the degree requirements for completion of the Certificate in Applied Environmental Biology.
-The curriculum will include 13 credit hours of methods-focused courses that include online content and are taught in an eight-week, evening format.
+The curriculum will include 13 credit hours of methods-focused courses that include online content and are taught in the evenings.